yzyii/luashitacast/README.md

 [Special Sets]
 /vert   - equips the Convert set and locks equipment.
           use /lock to unlock again.
-/csstun - equips the Stun set and locks equipment (For Chainspell Stunning).
+/csstun - equips the Stun set and locks equipment (only still here for legacy reasons).
           use /lock to unlock again.
 ```